 Our greatest reward is caring for our patients.
 That’s why we’re committed to turning treatment guidelines into lifelines.

 - The Center for Bariatric Surgery, a program of Rhode Island and The Miriam hospitals under the direction of Beth Ryder, MD and Kellie Armstrong, MSN, RN, CBN, has been designated an Aetna Institute of Quality Bariatric Surgery Facility for 2022-2024.
 The program recognizes high-performing healthcare facilities that offer specialized care and meet high standards of quality and cost-efficiency.
-The Center for Bariatric Surgery was recognized for consistently delivering evidence-based, quality care for bariatric surgery patients from the interprofessional team of doctors, nurses, nutritionists, and pharmacists.
+The Center for Bariatric Surgery is recognized for consistently delivering evidence-based, quality care for bariatric surgery patients from the interprofessional team of doctors, nurses, nutritionists, and pharmacists.

-- The American Heart Association/American Stroke Association presented The Miriam Hospital, a primary stroke center, with the Get with the Guidelines - Stroke Gold Plus award in 2022 including the Type 2 Diabetes Honor Roll as well as the Stroke Honor Roll.
+- The American Heart Association/American Stroke Association presented The Miriam Hospital, a primary stroke center, with the Get with the Guidelines - Stroke Gold Plus award in 2023 including the Type 2 Diabetes Honor Roll as well as the Stroke Honor Roll.
 Receiving the Gold Plus award means that The Miriam continues to reach an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care outlined by the AHA for 24 consecutive months or more.
 This award honors the hospital’s commitment to ensuring stroke patients receive the most appropriate, leading-edge treatment, as quickly as possible, in accordance with nationally recognized, evidence-based guidelines.
 Timely treatment by nurses and physicians throughout the hospital critically influences patient outcomes.